magicbug/Cloudlog/README.md

 ## Setup

-We're still working simplying the setup but you can check out the Wiki for some useful tips.
+We're still working simplying the setup but you can check out the Wiki for some useful tips and howtos.

 ## Copyright